seofernando25/CSI5155/project/README.md

 ### SVM Pipeline

-Train and evaluate the SVM classifier:
+Train and evaluate the SVM classifier (run commands in order):

 ```bash
 # Extract patches